kolanowskim/Expiring-password-notifier/README.md

 ## General Information
 - We couldn't use default Windows solution on computers with macOS system.
 So i decided to make powershell script.
-- Script send emails, so you need to have some mailbox and SMTP server.
+- Script sends emails, so you need to have some mailbox and SMTP server.
-- Script has been writen with Powershell
+- Script has been written in Powershell

 ## Setup
 1. Script and all stuff must be embedded into C:\Skrypty\PasswordExpired or you can change paths inside script